+This course provides three hours of academic credit.
 Students will complete a field placement at a health service agency that includes treatment and prevention services for substance use disorders (SUDs) as either a primary or secondary focus.
-Students will be encouraged to complete a field placement at inter-professional and team-based care sites that are working toward or have instituted the integration of SUD, opioid use disorder (OUD), and primary care.
-Internship sites will work cooperatively with WCSU Psychology to provide an internship experience that meets the goals and objectives necessary to prepare an LADC-in-training.
-Placement sites will provide an on-site supervisor with appropriate clinical and supervisory experience.
-A licensed clinical psychologist will teach the course.
-The internship includes preparation in SUD assessment, diagnosis, treatment, and prevention.
+Our partner agencies emphasize inter-professional and team-based care.
+Internship sites will work cooperatively with WCSU Psychology to provide an internship experience which meets the goals and objectives necessary to adequately prepare an LADC-in-training.
+Internship agency partners will provide an on-site supervisor with appropriate clinical and supervisory experience.
+Agency partners are preferred who are working toward or have instituted the integration of SUD and primary care, and provide students experience with medication-assisted treatment (MAT).
+Clinical supervision by the PSY 530 instructor occurs on a weekly basis in a small group setting and includes preparation in SUD assessment, diagnosis, treatment, and prevention.
 Professional ethics will also be a focus of supervision, including issues of privacy and confidentiality, dual relationships, supervision and consultation, continuing education and self-evaluation, required record-keeping, diversity in practice, and the importance of language use and stigma, among other relevant topics.
-A goal of the internship is to prepare alcohol and drug counselors to engage in professional and ethical practice in the field.
-Offered every fall semester.
+A goal of the course is to prepare alcohol and drug counselors to engage in professional and ethical practice in the field.

-PSY 581 Development and Evaluation of SUD Intervention

-Programs 3 SH
+PSY 581 Development and Evaluation of SUD Intervention Programs 3 SH